-According to Studio Bright, a project of four units are designed to accommodate Gold Livable Housingstandards.
-The second living or study space can be closed-off to become a second bedroom for a caregiver or visitor.
+A project by Studio Bright, has four units designed to accommodate Gold Livable Housingstandards.
+Closing off the second living or study space creates a second bedroom for a visitor.

 More examples